Books for Adultsby Award-winning Author & former NASA Flight Controller Marianne Dyson

 I love to share my passion for space.
 Check my Author Visits tab for more information.

-A Passion for Space is part of a new exhibit about Women in Mission Control at the International Women's Air & Space Museum in Cleveland, Ohio.
-The exhibit includes my photo, badges (pink one from STS-1 in upper left, green from STS-4 and 5 on right in back), a cardboard shuttle (center top) I used on console, and the FAO Console copies of the STS-1 Ascent and Entry Checklists (left) that I donated.
+Support women by ordering playing cards.
+All sales benefit the International Women's Air & Space Museum in Cleveland, Ohio.
+The exhibit includes my photo, badges, a cardboard shuttle I used on console, and the FAO Console copies of the STS-1 Ascent and Entry Checklists that I donated.